Mauzy0x00/amethyst/content/technology/web development/self hosting/_index.md

 	2. `ufw enable`
 	3. `ufw status`
 4. Install nginx
-	1. `sudo ufw allow 'Nginx HTTP'
+	1. `sudo ufw allow 'Nginx HTTP'`
 ## 2. Add your site to Cloudflare
 1. Register using Cloudflare
 2. If you have an existing domain, click add site
 3. Copy the name servers from Cloudflare to your registrar
-	1. Ensure DNSSEC is disabled before doing this
+	- Ensure DNSSEC is disabled before doing this
-**DNS Records**
+>[!note]
+> DNS Records:
-1. This is where you can show everyone on discord how cool you are by adding your website as a connection
+> This is where you can show everyone on Discord how cool you are by adding your website as a connection.

 ## 3. Additional Cloudflare settings
 ###  Configure DNSSEC